 Parque Nacional Torres del Paine

-Visitors can also try their hand at outdoor activities like horseback riding, sailing and kayaking, rock climbing and fly-fishing.
+Visitors can also try their hand at outdoor activities such as horseback riding, sailing, kayaking, rock climbing and fly-fishing.
 Two famous areas within the park are the French Valley and Silence Valley (only accessible with a guide).
 The sunrise hike to the towers that give the park its name is also highly recommended.
-For many people the world over the Parque Nacional Torres del Paine features prominently on their bucket list, and for very good reason.
+The Parque Nacional Torres del Paine features prominently on discerning travellers' bucket lists, and for very good reason.